-The Commonwealth may deduct from any amounts due and payable by the Commonwealth to the Operator under any of the Project Documents or otherwise at Law:
+After providing prior written notice to the Operator of its intention to do so, the Commonwealth may deduct from any amounts due and payable by the Commonwealth to the Operator under any of the Project Documents or otherwise at Law:

-any amount due and payable by the Operator to the Commonwealth; and
+any amount due and payable by the Operator to the Commonwealth under any of the Project Documents or otherwise at Law; and

-the amount of any Claim that the Commonwealth may have against the Operator.
+the amount of any Claim that the Commonwealth may have against the Operator under any of the Project Documents or otherwise at Law.

 The Operator must make all payments to the Commonwealth free from any set-off or counterclaim and without deduction or withholding for or on account of any present or future Tax, unless the Operator is compelled by Law to make such a deduction or withholding.